Perturbing the Derivative: Wild Refitting for Model-Free Evaluation of Machine Learning Models under Bregman Losses: Empirical Risk Minimization with Bregman Loss

 In this section, we formally introduce the problem setup that serves as the foundation of our study.
 Throughout the discussion, we assume that the reader has a basic familiarity with standard concepts in convex analysis.
 For the sake of completeness, we also provide a concise overview of the mathematical background on convex analysis in \cref{app:preliminary}, which can be consulted as needed.

 We consider the following empirical risk minimization (ERM) setting.
-We have an input space $\cX$, and an output space (prediction space) $\cY$, assuming that our prediction is vector-valued, i.e., $\cY\subset \RR^d$ for some $d>0$.
+We have an input space $\cX$, and an output space (prediction space) $\cY$, assuming that our prediction is scalar-valued, i.e., $\cY\subset \RR$.
 A predictor is defined as a mapping $f:\cX\mapsto\cY$ such that given any input $\cX$, it returns a prediction vector $f(x)$.

-In the fixed design setting first, where we view $\cbr{x_i}_{i=1}^{n}$ as fixed.
+In this paper, \textbf{we focus on the fixed design setting} and present an upper bound on the excess risk.
+Specifically, we view $\cbr{x_i}_{i=1}^{n}$ as fixed, and $y_i,\ i=1:n$ are sampled independently from some unknown conditional distributions $\PP(\cdot|x_i),\ i=1:n$.
 The objective of our interest is

-where $\cbr{y_i}_{i=1}^{n}$ is the true response sequence in the training dataset.
-Correspondingly, in the random setting, our task is that

-We focus on a Bregman loss function $l:\cY\times\cY\rightarrow\RR$, defined such that $l(x,y)$ corresponds to the Bregman divergence generated by a differentiable convex potential $\phi:\RR^d\mapsto\RR$, i.e.,
+We focus on a Bregman loss function $\ell:\cY\times\cY\rightarrow\RR$, defined such that $\ell(x,y)$ corresponds to the Bregman divergence generated by a differentiable convex potential $\phi:\RR\mapsto\RR$, i.e.,

-Intuitively, $l(y,f(x))$ serves as a measure of the discrepancy between the observed outcome and the prediction produced by a candidate function $f$.
+Intuitively, $\ell(y,f(x))$ serves as a measure of the discrepancy between the observed outcome and the prediction produced by a candidate function $f$.
 Directly optimizing over the space of all measurable functions is clearly infeasible.
 In practice, especially in deep learning, one typically restricts the search to an underlying function class, which we denote by $\cF$ and interpret as the underlying training architecture.
 Given a dataset $\cD=\cbr{(x_i,y_i)}_{i=1}^{n}$, the learner invokes a black-box empirical risk minimization (ERM) procedure $\Alg$ to approximately solve the following optimization problem:

 The term $\cR(f)$ serves as a regularization penalty imposed on the function $f$.
 Classical examples include ridge regression, where $\cR(f)$ corresponds to the squared $\ell_2$ norm, and Lasso, where it corresponds to the $\ell_1$ norm.
 In this work, for the sake of technical clarity, we adopt a simplified viewpoint: we assume that the trainer has prior knowledge ensuring that all reasonable predictions must lie within a compact set $\cC$.
 Accordingly, we model the regularizer $\cR(f)$ as the following: